Trend Following Swing Strategies

 - Market Pulse Color: Orange or Red

-- Market Pulse Stage: Distribution or Mark-Down
+- Market Pulse Phase: Distribution or Deceleration

 Scanner Configuration for Trend Following